svrooij/node-sonos-ts/docs/sonos-device/notifications-and-tts.md

 You can also set the endpoint with the `SONOS_TTS_ENDPOINT` environment variable, so you don't have to supply it every time.
 The default language can be set with the environment variable `SONOS_TTS_LANG`.

-The server I've build is based on Amazon Polly, but I invite eveybody to build their own if you want to support an other tts service.
+The server I've build is based on Amazon Polly, but I invite everybody to build their own if you want to support an other tts service.

 ```js
 const SonosDevice = require('@svrooij/sonos').SonosDevice